Nyanyan/Nyanyan.github.io/resources/en/works/egaroucid/index.md

-## Othello AI

-Egaroucid 6 Light is the strongest othello AI in a contest, [CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1) as of 2022/08/15.
+The early version got the 1st place in a contest, [CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1) as of 2022/08/15.

- You can play against this othello AI [here](https://www.egaroucid.nyanyan.dev/).

-## Software for othello players

-I built a much stronger AI, Egaroucid 6, and released a [software for othello players](https://www.egaroucid-app.nyanyan.dev/).
+I built a much stronger AI and released a [software for othello players](https://www.egaroucid.nyanyan.dev/en/).

+You can play the light version on the web, [Egaroucid for Web](https://www.egaroucid.nyanyan.dev/en/web)

-This AI has more accurate evaluation function and faster search  algorithm with parallel calculation with CPU.
+This AI has accurate evaluation function and fast search algorithm with parallel calculation with CPU.
 I used Negascout as a main algorithm, YBWC for parallel calculation.

-I will develop an algorithm to use GPUs in othello AI.
+I will develop an algorithm to use GPUs in Othello AIs.